 Plus you’ll get to take part in the film festival and see our movie on the big screen, followed by a Q&A by the Stella Mar Films team and the movie’s interviewees.

-Led by Sean Bloomfield, Cimela Kidonakis, Jessi Hannapel, and cast/crew/interviewees of the film.
+Led by Sean Bloomfield, Cimela Kidonakis, Jessi Hannapel, special guests, and cast/crew/interviewees of the film.

 Our St. Augustine tour includes:

 On the grounds of the Mission of Nombre de Dios is the first shrine in the United States dedicated to Our Blessed Mother.
 Devotion to Our Lady of La Leche (Our Lady of the Milk) goes back to a 4th Century Grotto in Jerusalem.